LukeShortCloud/rootpages/src/commands/openstack.rst

-   "--all-projects", "when used with some options, it will show all resources created" "--format {csv|json|table|value|yaml}", "format the output with one of these data structures"
+   "--all-projects", "when used with some options, it will show all resources created" "--format {csv|json|table|value|yaml}", "format the output with one of these data structures" --log-file <FILE_NAME>, save the stdout and stderr to a text file --quiet, run with no verbosity (the default is 1 verbosity) -v, run with double verbosity

 packstack
 ~~~~~~~~~~